chocolatey/docs/input/en-us/features/self-service-anywhere.md

 #### Option 1 - Binary/Raw Repository

-You can store big binaries in a raw/binary repository that comes with the following repository servers: Nexus, Artifactory, and ProGet.
+You can store big binaries in a raw/binary repository that comes with the following repository servers: Nexus, Artifactory, ProGet, and Cloudsmith.
 You could also just put things on a web host that gives bare downloads when accessed.

 **Pros:**
 * Very reliable - once files are in the binary/raw repository, moving them around would require being very intentional.
 Since the binary/raw repository sits directly next to the Chocolatey package repositories, they are going to work well together.